sepehr-rasouli/py_excel_to_email/README.md

     pandas
     docopt
-    odfpy # for ods files
+    odfpy # only needed for ods files